chafc-fcig/chafc-fcig.github.io/about.md

 | Western Australian Museum                        | Andrew Rowe     |
 |                                                  |                 |

-Ursula Smith, from Museums Victoria, is the current Chair of FCIG.
+Dean Beasley, from Queensland Museum, is the current Chair of FCIG.

 ----